 Testing in this suite focused on Error Messaging and Recovery in key areas of the system identified from researching previous testing and voting system documentation to help identify potential failure points.
 Voting systems can be subject to various conditions and when the system exceeds limitations, errors are typically found.
 Testing of Error messaging focused on the appropriate error messages being generated in response to specific errors, and content of the message.
-Methods employed to generate errors included attempting to access functions out of order or without authorization, erroneous responses to error messages, and use of invalid blank drives as well as invalid inputs.
-Testing of the voting system Error Recovery capability was also incorporated into Stress testing in order to leverage the necessary range of performance impacts needed to generate system errors and force recoveries that were adequate, verifying system and audit log's validity of content, and that any downstream process were not negatively affected by errors.
+Methods employed to generate errors included attempting to access functions out of order or without authorization, erroneous responses to error messages, and use of invalid USB blank drives as well as invalid inputs.
+Testing of the voting system Error Recovery capability was also incorporated into Stress testing in order to leverage the necessary range of performance impacts needed to generate system errors and force recoveries.
+The test suite verified that the recoveries were adequate, the system and audit log's validity of content, and that any downstream process were not negatively affected by errors.